Hopp til hovedinnhold

 This doesn't mean you're losing more hair than normal overall.
 You're losing hair that should have fallen out gradually throughout the pregnancy, but it all comes at once.

-Normally we lose 50–100 hairs a day.
-After birth, this can increase to 300–400 hairs daily for a few weeks.
-It looks dramatic but is part of the body's natural hormonal adjustment.
+Normally we lose about 50–100 hairs a day.
+After birth, the number can rise well above that for a while.
+It looks dramatic, but it is usually part of the body's natural hormonal adjustment.

 When Does Hair Loss Start?